-As we head towards spring, not only is the busiest gardening season ahead of us, but also the busiest real estate month.
+As we head towards summer, not only is the busiest gardening season ahead of us, but also the busiest real estate month.

-Homes look more attractive surrounded by fresh green grass and flowering shrubs increasing curb appeal and maybe even closing sale prices.
+Homes look more attractive when surrounded by flowering shrubs and borders, increasing curb appeal and maybe even closing sale prices.

 What you’ll also notice is minimal furnishings, lack of photographs and personal decor, minimal books, neat office space, and basically everything in its place or mysteriously gone.